Countdown-Code: A Testbed for Studying The Emergence and Generalization of Reward Hacking in RLVR: Related Work

 \paragraph{Obfuscation and the Limits of Monitorability.} While CoT offers a promising avenue for oversight, it introduces adversarial dynamics where models may learn to obfuscate their reasoning to evade detection. \citeauthor{zolkowski2025reasoningmodelsobfuscatereasoning} provide empirical evidence that under optimization pressure, reasoning models can learn to hide misaligned goals or ``reason around" monitors while maintaining benign external behavior.
 This fragility is echoed by \citeauthor{korbak2025chainthoughtmonitorabilitynew}, who warn that the monitorability of CoT is not guaranteed and may degrade as models become more capable of deception. \citeauthor{guan2025monitoringmonitorability} attempt to formalize this by proposing metrics for ``monitorability", finding that while longer CoTs generally aid oversight, the optimization pressure inherent in RL training imposes a constant risk of eroding this transparency.
 Our work builds on these findings by explicitly analyzing the training dynamics that lead to such obfuscation and specification gaming in verifiable code environments.

-\paragraph{Bridging the Gap.} While prior studies have successfully demonstrated reward hacking, they typically rely on artificial interventions—outright prompting for hacks, supervised fine-tuning on datasets curated exclusively for malicious behavior, or the deliberate injection of incorrect unit tests and misleading hints to induce instruction-following confusion \citep{turpin2023languagemodelsdontsay,wang2025thinkingcheatingdetectingimplicit,zhong2025impossiblebenchmeasuringllmspropensity}.
+\paragraph{Bridging the Gap.} While prior studies have successfully demonstrated reward hacking, they typically rely on artificial interventions e.g., outright prompting for hacks, supervised fine-tuning on datasets curated exclusively for malicious behavior, or the deliberate injection of incorrect unit tests and misleading hints to induce instruction-following confusion \citep{turpin2023languagemodelsdontsay,wang2025thinkingcheatingdetectingimplicit,zhong2025impossiblebenchmeasuringllmspropensity}.
 Although useful for controlled demonstrations, these approaches may not accurately reflect how misalignment arises organically during real-world training.

-In contrast, our work establishes a far more naturalistic emergence of reward hacking.
-We show that the ``overwrite-tests'' loophole can be elicited purely through RLVR optimization pressure, or seeded by as little as a handful of contaminated SFT examples, and then catastrophically amplified during reinforcement learning—even in otherwise weak and naive models.
-We further demonstrate that these behaviors generalize robustly to different domains for which the models were not explicitly trained.
-By systematically comparing and contrasting hacking dynamics across multiple model families, we uncover striking differences in their inherent ``inertia'' toward reward hacking, providing the first fine-grained insights into which architectural and pre-training choices confer resistance.
+In contrast, our work establishes a more naturalistic emergence of reward hacking.
+We show that the ``overwrite-tests'' loophole can be elicited purely through RLVR optimization pressure, or seeded by as little as a handful of contaminated SFT examples and then catastrophically amplified during RL—even in otherwise weak models.
+We further demonstrate that these behaviors generalize robustly to domains for which the models were not explicitly trained.

 Crucially, unlike prior work confined to frontier-scale models and private repositories \citep{baker2025monitoringreasoningmodelsmisbehavior,macdiarmid2025naturalemergentmisalignmentreward}, we deliver a fully open, lightweight, and reproducible experimental framework that the broader research community can readily adopt, iterate upon, and scale.